 How to clean and replace filters

-The simplest way to ensure your under-sink water filter lasts longer and works efficiently is to clean the system and replace the filters as advised.
+The simplest way to ensure your under-sink water filters last longer and works efficiently is to clean the system and replace the filters as advised.

 You’ll find more specific information about cleaning and sanitation in your filter’s user manual, but generally, you’ll need to take the system apart and sanitize the components separately.

-When it’s time to change your filters, most under counter water filtration systems will have a simple set-up that allows you to click or twist the filters out of place.
-New filters can be twisted or clicked back in, and once the system has been flushed with water for a minute or two, they’ll be ready to go.
+When it’s time to change your filters, most under counter water filtration systems will have a simple setup that allows you to click or twist the cartridges out of place.

 As with all types of water filtration products, there are a number of advantages to an under-sink filter, including: